-Table 2.6 Descriptions of IP Settings
+Table 2.5 Descriptions of IP Settings

 Label Description Factory Default DHCP By checking this box, an IP address and related fields will be automatically assigned.
 Otherwise, users can set up the static IP address and related fields manually.
 Uncheck Static IP Address Display current IP address.
 Users can also set a new static IP address for the device.
 10.0.50.1 Subnet Mask Display current Subnet Mask or set a new subnet mask.
 255.255.0.0 Gateway Show current Gateway or set a new one.
-0.0.0.0 Primary DNS Set the primary DNS IP address to be used by your NULL Secondary DNS Set the secondary DNS IP address.
+0.0.0.0 Primary DNS Set the primary DNS IP address to be used by your network.
+NULL Secondary DNS Set the secondary DNS IP address.
 The Ethernet switch will locate the secondary DNS server if it fails to connect to the Primary DNS Server.
 NULL VID Virtual local area network identification number is the ID value for VLAN that need to be configured with IPv4 address.
 NULL

-2.3.3 IPv6 Setting
+2.3.4 IPv6 Setting

 This subsection enables Atop's industrial managed switch to operate in Internet Protocol version 6 (IPv6) network.
-The webpage is subdivided into three parts: IPv6 Setting, Current IPv6 address information, and IP interface for IPv6.
-The first part called IPv6 Setting is shown in Figure 2.16 and allows the users to configure the Domain Name Service (DNS) for IPv6 network.
+The webpage is subdivided into two parts: IPv6 Setting and Current IPv6 address information.
+The first part called IPv6 Setting is shown in Figure 2.25 and allows the users to configure the Domain Name Service (DNS) for IPv6 network.
 The users have a choice to enable or disable the Manual DNS by checking the box behind it.
 When the Manual DNS option is checked, the users will be able to enter the IPv6 addresses of the Primary DNS and the Secondary DNS.
 If the users change any DNS setting, please clicking on the Update button to allow the new configuration to take effect.
+Table 2.6 explains each field in the IPv6 Setting webpage.

-Figure 2.16 IPv6 Setting Part of IPv6 Setting Webpage
+Figure 2.25 IPv6 Setting Part of IPv6 Setting Webpage

-The second part called Current IPv6 address information is shown in Figure 2.17.
+The second part called Current IPv6 address information is shown in Figure 2.26.
 This part of the web page summarizes the current IPv6 address information of the managed switch, which are the Global Unicast Address, Link-Local Address, Gateway, Primary DNS, and Secondary DNS.